 Woodford is the oldest and smallest distillery on the Kentucky Bourbon Trail.
 To get here, it is a gorgeous drive through horse farms and rolling, bluegrass Kentucky hills.
 This is a distillery to put high on your list.

 Woodford Reserve has a historic, upscale feel to it.
 It is a National Historic Landmark property and they offer several different tours depending on your level of interest.
 You can elect to skip the tour and just do a tasting instead.
 We passed on the tour at Woodford and I regret it.
 However, the tasting was awesome.

 Tim and I had a private tasting out on the deck overlooking the historic buildings of Woodford Reserve.
 We sampled two of Woodford’s bourbons and both were excellent, some of our favorites on the whole Bourbon Trail.
-The setting and the delicious bourbon made this our favorite tasting experience.
+The setting and the delicious bourbon made this one of our favorite tasting experiences.

-Tours at Woodford are the most expensive on the Kentucky Bourbon Trail, starting at $14.
+Tours at Woodford are one of the most expensive on the Kentucky Bourbon Trail, starting at $16.
 In fact, we spent $8 just to do a tasting, and that included only two bourbons.
 But it was worth it…you have to try the Woodford Reserve Double Oaked bourbon.
 Yum!